 Remote work flexibility is fast becoming the norm.
 According to Buffer’s annual ‘State of Remote Work 2019 Report,‘ 99% of respondents ‘said they would like to work remotely at least some of the time for the rest of their careers.’

 This is a staggering number!
-But really, in this day and age, it should come as no surprise.
-More and more employees value work flexibility and work/life balance over other employee benefit schemes.
+But, in this day and age, it should come as no surprise.
+More and more employees value work flexibility and work/life balance over the other employee benefit schemes.

 The social perks of an in-person work environment are not something to be shunned!
 Some days I feel I’d trade in my isolation just to hear Susan complain about the photocopy machine for the umpteenth time.
 Some.
 Rare.
 Days.

 If you’re a freelancer, entrepreneur, remote employee, or your company or agency has multiple office locations dotted around the country or the world, you’ll understand that a remote workforce poses many challenges.
 And probably the most important challenge of them all, what on earth do you do for your annual Christmas party?!

 Nobody wants to miss out on the traditional work Christmas party even if they pretend to be a Grinch and vocally express their indignation towards it.
 It’s a chance to take time out of work to unwind, relax, celebrate the year, mingle and get to know your fellow work colleagues that little bit more.
 And of course, dress up in tacky Christmas paraphernalia.

 For most remote teams, flying employees to a remote island getaway for a lavish, all-inclusive Christmas Party week is out of the question.
 While you can keep dreaming by having your carry-on bag packed and ready to go under the desk, we may just have to be a little more realistic and lower our expectations.